This post may contain affiliate links. Read our disclosure policy.

 Here are the step-by-step instructions and photos to make sourdough bread stuffing.
 Jump down to the recipe card for the full printable recipe.

-sourdough stuffing ingredients in a 9x13 pan
+sourdough stuffing cooling in a casserole dish.

 Is sourdough bread better for you?